Seychelles Broadcasting Corporation: After independence

-In 1980, a television unit was established in Bel Eau to produce video programs for the Ministry of Education; On 1 January 1983 the first public television service was launched with Radio Television Seychelles (RTS), broadcasting from Hermitage every weekend from Friday to Sunday.
+In 1980, a television unit was established in Bel Eau to produce video programs for the Ministry of Education; on 31 December 1982 the first public television service was launched with Radio Television Seychelles (RTS), broadcasting from Hermitage every weekend from Friday to Sunday.
+During this phase, RTS started its television programmes at 5 or 6pm and ended at 10:30pm.
+The French news bulletin aired at 6pm, while the English bulletin aired at 8:30pm.

 In 1986, TV was already accessible to approximately 98% of the population, having now achieved almost complete coverage.
 In 1989 RTS Television began broadcasting 7 days a week.
 Thanks to the installation of a satellite dish at the Hermitage in 1991, Seychellois viewers could watch CNN, which was relayed by RTS.
+In late March 1992, members of newly-legalised political parties reached an agreement with RTS to provide media coverage on their actions.

 On 1 May 1992, following the reintroduction of the multi-party political system, RTS, previously a government broadcaster under the direct control of the Ministry of Information, became the Seychelles Broadcasting Corporation (SBC), an independent public broadcasting service.

-On May 30, 1997, the Paradise FM radio station was launched, complementary to the already existing AM radio service.
+On 30 May 1997, the Paradise FM radio station was launched, complementary to the already existing AM radio service.

+The TV weather segments produced by the National Meteorological Services were overhauled in August 2005, following a training programme initiated by the UK Met Office.

-In March 2010 SBC renewed its television programming, placing greater attention on the production of local programs.
+In March 2010, SBC renewed its television programming, placing greater attention on the production of local programs.
 Seasonal programs were introduced and the schedule was extended to 24 hours thanks to the advent of an automatic broadcasting system.